 Solo pilot Andre Borschberg and the project team put their solar-powered plane back in its portable hanger at Nagoya on Wednesday, saying weather forecasted around the destination Hawaii was still too unstable.

 Project spokeswoman Elke Neumann said a cold front would have endangered the fragile plane's safety.

-in early June while heading to its intended destination Hawaii from Nanjing in China.
+The plane was diverted to Japan in early June while heading to its intended destination Hawaii from Nanjing in China.

 Borschberg admitted "disappointment" on Wednesday but said the weather was still too unstable over the Pacific.
 For hours, he waited in the cockpit to take off.